samapriya/Sat-Pipeline-CLI/ReadMe.md

 	2) pip install -r requirements.txt
 ```

-Command Line Interfaces are extremely useful since they can be created to be platform independent and they provide a short hand method to autmate scripts and more concise and powerful means to control a program or operating systems.
+Command Line Interfaces are extremely useful since they can be created to be platform independent and they provide a short hand method to automate scripts and more concise and powerful means to control a program or operating systems.
 There are three different tools and they are made to interact with each other working on both linux as well as windows systems.
 They are created in python and not bash and hence platform independent for as logn as dependencies are fulfilled.

 ## Getting started